Tilden, Texas

-Tilden is a Census-designated place (CDP) and county seat of McMullen County, Texas, United States.
+Tilden is an unincorporated community and census-designated place (CDP) in and the county seat of McMullen County, Texas, United States.
+The population was 190 at the 2020 census.

 Tilden lies at the intersection of State Highways 16 and 72 in the north central part of the county.
 It is located roughly an hour south of San Antonio.

 History

 During the Civil War, a Home Guard post named Camp Rio Frio was built to protect the community from Apaches and bandits.

 After the war, the community was called Dog Town and was reputed to be a lawless and bandit-filled place.

 The first establishment was the Franklin Ranch in 1868, built by Ralph S. Franklin.
 Now the Lone Star Camp, it is a hunting and working ranch camp still owned by the Franklin Family.

 In 1871, the community was granted a post office.

 The town's name was changed in honor of Samuel J. Tilden, the unsuccessful Democratic presidential candidate in the 1876 United States presidential election.

 In 1881, Old McMullin College opened under the direction of John Van Epps Covey, and endorsed by the Baptist Church.
 The buildings were turned over to the Tilden School District in 1897.